gradle/native-platform/readme.md

 * Fixes for non-ascii file names on OS X when running under the Apple JVM.

+You should avoid using this release, and use 0.10 or later instead.

 ### 0.8

 * Ported to FreeBSD.
 Thanks to [Zsolt Kúti](https://github.com/tinca).